grahamking/kipr/README.md

 clip:
 ```

 tools.clip is the command line used to copy a password to the clipboard.
-It's default is empty which means 'pbcopy' on OSX, 'xclip' elsewhere (Linux).
+It's default is empty which means 'pbcopy' on OSX, 'wl-copy' elsewhere (Linux).

 # NOTES